juruen/rmapi/README.md

 An attempt to access the ReMarkable Cloud API programmatically.
 So far, we expose interactions through a shell.
-However, you can run the shell commands non-interactively as way to create scripts that work with your reMarkable data.
+However, you can also run the shell commands non-interactively as a way to create scripts that work with your reMarkable data.

 ![Console Capture](docs/console.gif)